section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 ### Building data driven  application in react

 It is not very convenient to have to upgrade components every time we have a change in our application data  .
-More than data is needed to have a credible data-driven application that is captivating to a wide range of business users.In data-driven application , the application flow is governed by data processed by the application.
+More than statistics is wanted to have a credible data-driven application that is captivating to an extensive variety of business users.In data-driven application , the application flow is governed by data processed by the application.
 The data-set  input may change your applications behavior .This means your decisions are influenced by data.
 Lets learn about data-driven applications in react.

 #### Prerequisites
 - A suitable IDE such as VS Code , IntelliJ , NetBeans e.t.c